 Now that you’ve installed Certbot, the next step is to generate the SSL certificates.
 Return to the certbot.eff.org website and copy the second command.

-Return to your SSH terminal and paste the command that you copied in order to generate the SSL certificates, then press Enter.
+Back to your SSH terminal and paste the command that you copied in order to go ahead the SSL certificates, then press Enter button.

 Now that you’ve pasted the certificate issuing command, you will be prompted with a series of questions.
 Answer the questions according to the the numbers in the image above, making sure to replace [email protected] with your own email address, and 1pagezen.com with your own domain name.